Author: Alison Carter

 The We Languages approach to language learning is a unique and innovative one that emphasizes the importance of human expression and communication.
 Usually, someone enrolling in a language learning course may think the focus will be on grammar, structure, and pronunciation.
-Of course, these aspects are important, and without a solid foundation in them speaking a new language will be difficult.
+Of course, these aspects are important, and without a solid foundation in them, speaking a new language will be difficult.

 We recognize language learning is personal and specific to each individual.
 In fact, there is space for the student to craft (along with an experienced coach) the lessons and learning route that helps them in their life.
-Today we will explore the way in which We helps students find their voice in Japanese and/or English, whilst viewing language learning as a tool for self-discovery and wider cultural understanding.
+Today we will explore the way in which We helps students find their voice in Japanese and/or English whilst viewing language learning as a tool for self-discovery and wider cultural understanding.

 We Languages – Our WWW Approach

 The WWW approach refers to the way lessons are structured for every student who learns English or Japanese at We.
-There are Warm Up, Work Up, and Wrap Up elements to each lesson, whether they are group or personal lessons.
+There are Warm Up, Work Up, and Wrap Up elements to each lesson, whether they are a group or personal lessons.

 In the Warm Up section, the coach and student set learning goals, and of course, this is also a chance for warm greetings and friendly catch-ups.
 Being comfortable with the person you are learning with is very important.
 Therefore, this space in the lesson provides a chance for both parties to settle in for what is next.
-Being given ownership of your learning journey is empowering as the student, and provides a space for the coach to help the learner on their own terms.
+Being given ownership of your learning journey is empowering as the student and provides a space for the coach to help the learner on their own terms.

-Once the Warm Up is complete, it is onto the Work Up section of the session.
+Once the Warm Up is complete, it is in the Work Up section of the session.
 Here the main bulk of the learning is the opportunity for the student to get to grips with the information they are understanding that day.
-We believe that to get new knowledge it is necessary to deepen one’s understanding.
+We believe that to get new knowledge, it is necessary to deepen one’s understanding.
 We can do this by showing the relevance to the students’ lives within each topic studied.

 For example, let’s think of a student who wants to learn more about the daily conversation in Japanese.
 It would be important to ensure the role plays, phrases, and pair work.
 Or, if the student is an office worker, it could be useful for him/her to learn the business language and professional ways to phrase things.
 If he/she is a very sociable person it could be helpful in the Work Up to focus on informal, role plays within specific contexts such as the bar, cafe, restaurant, or gym.